Cybersecurity risk has traditionally been driven by the engineering and physical sciences where risk is seen as knowable and measurable.

-‘Specimens of IT Fauna’ is one example of this human-centred approach and is the result of collaboration between social scientists, designers and technologists.
-The aim of this project was to use critical design to encourage cyber security practitioners and policy makers to re-conceptualise cyber security risk and think about technology in new and different ways.
+‘Specimens of IT Fauna’ is one example of this human-centred approach and is the result of a collaboration between social scientists, designers, and technologists.
+The aim of this project was to use critical design to encourage cybersecurity practitioners and policymakers to re-conceptualise cybersecurity risk and think about technology in new and different ways.

-These artefacts demonstrate the way critical design can be used to reflect on our understanding of cyber security and to envision future risks in a creative way.
-For more creative insight and research on cyber security be sure to read the next issue of CREST Security Review.
+These artefacts demonstrate the way critical design can be used to reflect on our understanding of cybersecurity and to envision future risks in a creative way.

 This new mythology is one of technological wonders, such as live streams and cloud storage, but also of traps, monsters and malware agents.
 Folk tales of technology, however abstract and metaphorical, serve as our references and guidelines when it comes to making decisions and protecting ourselves from attacks or dangers.